seedstack/website/content/docs/seed/reference/web/security.md

 Here is a list of recognized security filters, as you can write them in the configuration :

 - `anon` : allows access to the path immediately without performing security checks of any kind (unless you add a filter to it).
 - `authc` : authentifies the user with params in the request (form).
 Names of params are username and password.
-This is NOT the PSA standard.
-- `authcBasic` : triggers a Basic authentication (Standard PSA authentication).
+- `authcBasic` : triggers a Basic authentication.
 - `cert` : extract the certificates found by the JEE server to provide them to a X509CertificateRealm.
 Use parameter *optional* to let filters continue if certificate authentication fails : cert[optional]
 - `logout` : logouts the current Subject.
 Note that it will clean Subject's session and security caches for the user BUT in Basic auth it does not really disconnects a user as the browser automatically resends the authentication.
 - `noSessionCreation` : will not create a session.
 Useful for web services that don't need a session.